paradooxx/SHA2-SHA256/README.md

 As of 2011, the best public attacks break preimage resistance for 52 out of 64 rounds of SHA-256 or 57 out of 80 rounds of SHA-512, and collision resistance for 46 out of 64 rounds of SHA-256.(Source: Wikipedia)

-This implementation is mixture of other code reference, refernce from wikipedia algorithm and my some modifications I have made some changes regarding macros and code implementation of assigning hash values.
+This implementation is mixture of other code reference, reference from wikipedia algorithm and my some modifications.
+I have made some changes regarding macros and code implementation of assigning hash values.

 Output(Input string : "Paras") :